HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/stops/index.md

 2. Press play in GraphiQL to execute the query.

-### Query scheduled departure and arrival times of a stop by ID
+### Query scheduled departure and arrival times of a stop

 * Value `serviceDay` in the response is Unix timestamp (local timezone) of the departure date
 * Values `scheduledArrival`, `realtimeArrival`, `scheduledDeparture` and `realtimeDeparture` in the response are seconds since midnight of the departure date